bdulac/bdulac.github.io/_posts/2014-10-28-web-components-polymer.md

 The components definition relies on another W3C recommendation, <a href="http://www.w3.org/TR/html-imports/">HTML imports</a>.
 Introduced as a new <a href="http://www.w3.org/TR/html5/links.html#linkTypes">link type</a>, <em>import</em>, the principle is simple.
 This allows to include an external resource into an HTML resource.
 The practice for Web components is to use these included resources to define the behavior.
 </p>
 <p>
-The negative point in using <em>Polymer</em> is that, probably because of the ongoing draft recommendation process, components definition requires the use of a <em>Polymer</em>-specific tag.
+The negative point in using <em>Polymer</em> is that, probably because of the ongoing draft recommendation process, components definition require the use of a <em>Polymer</em>-specific tag.
 I guess things should evolve here.
-The problem is that:
+As a consequence:
 </p>
 <ul>
 	<li>